Infighting in the Gulf Cartel: Costilla Sánchez's and Cárdenas Guillén's arrests

 The capture of Jorge Eduardo Costilla Sánchez and Mario Cárdenas Guillén leaves the Gulf Cartel without a definite successor.
 Both arrests in effect wipe out the traditional old-time bosses of the cartel, putting an end to a generation of drug traffickers.
 When Cárdenas Guillén was arrested on 4 September 2012, it looked as if Costilla Sánchez had finally won the leadership of the Gulf Cartel.
 Throughout the end of 2011 and until the time of his arrest in 2012, Costilla Sánchez had carried out a campaign to put down Cárdenas Guillén and his faction – the Rojos – by reportedly setting up its members to get arrested or killed.
 His attempts to successfully put down his rivals allegedly gave him the protection of some high-ranking officials in the Mexican Armed Forces.

 Nonetheless, Costilla Sánchez's own tactics backfired after a group of his henchmen arrested in Río Bravo, Tamaulipas reportedly betrayed him and notified the authorities of his whereabouts.
 It is also possible Cárdenas Guillén's declarations resulted in the apprehension of Costilla Sánchez too.

 Without a clear successor of Costilla Sánchez, his faction – the Metros – could come to an end, although it is still likely that there are other old-crime boses of lesser importance still trying to keep the Gulf Cartel standing.
 With the recent arrest of a Gulf Cartel representative in Colombia, the drug business could be disrupted even further.
 One clear benefactor of the fall of the Gulf Cartel is its rival group, Los Zetas.
 It is also possible that the several within the Gulf Cartel may decide to join the Sinaloa Cartel or Los Zetas, although the latter seems unlikely given the bitter sentiment both groups have planted.

 Currently, Los Zetas is also experiencing a power struggle within its own ranks, so the future of the Gulf Cartel is difficult to predict.

 Metro 4's assassination

 El Metro 4, a high-ranking lieutenant of the Gulf Cartel, was reportedly killed by Los Zetas or by members of his own cartel on January 15, 2013.

+Fragmentation

+In June 2020, InSight Crime journalist Victoria Dittmar claimed that the Gulf Cartel had largely fragmented; loyalist remnants of the cartel still held some control in Tamaulipas.
+The power vacuum created by the collapse of the Gulf Cartel was filled by various smaller criminal groups, including former Gulf Cartel factions like Los Metros and Los Pelones.